Living in Finland

 Finland offers a wide range of educational opportunities for the whole family.
 Your stay in Finland can provide an excellent opportunity for your professional development.
 You may decide either to study towards a degree or take non-degree studies of your choice.

-The university organizes each semester basic Finnish language courses for the staff.
-Also spouses may participate in the classes if there are available seats.
+- Aalto University organizes each semester basic Finnish language courses for the staff.
+Also spouses may participate in the classes incase there are available seats.
+More info: Language and multicultural training (aalto.fi) or contact: [email protected]

 If you have not yet moved to Finland, or want to get an idea of the Finnish language online, you can check more information at Infofinland.fi.